product guideMar 17, 2026·11 min read

 What are the five backlog health dimensions?+

 Staleness Distribution (issues not updated beyond threshold), Orphan Density (issues with no project, cycle, or labels), Duplicate Clusters (groups of similar-title issues), Blocked Chain Depth (longest blocking dependency chain), and Estimate Coverage Gap (fraction of issues missing point estimates).
+The system prompts are standalone text files — edit scoring thresholds and output formats without touching the workflow JSON.

 What is the Backlog Health Score (BHS)?+